-The term of a member of the Management Board expires at the latest at the General Shareholders' Meeting that approves the financial statements for the last full financial year of the term of office of the Management Board.
+The term of a member of the Management Board expires, at the latest, at the General Shareholders' Meeting for approval of the financial statements for the last full financial year of the term of office of the Management Board.
 The term of a member of the Management Board also expires in the case of death, resignation, or dismissal of the member from the Management Board.
-The term of a member of the Management Board appointed before the end of the term of office expires on the expiration of the terms of the other members of the Management Board.
+The term of a member of the Management Board, appointed before the end of the term of office, expires on the expiration of the terms of the other members of the Management Board.

-Two members of the Management Board, including the President of the Management Board, are appointed with the consent of the PFSA.
-The Supervisory Board requests consent for the appointment.
-The Supervisory Board informs the PFSA of the composition of the Management Board and upon changes to its composition immediately after appointing or changing the composition of the Management Board.
-The Supervisory Board also informs the PFSA of members of the Management Board who under the segregation of duties are responsible specifically for risk management and internal audit.
+Two members of the Management Board, including the President of the Management Board, are appointed with the consent of the KNF.
+The Supervisory Board requests consent for the appointment and then must inform the KNF of the composition of the Management Board and of any changes made to its composition immediately after appointing or changing the composition of the Management Board.
+The Supervisory Board also informs the KNF of members of the Management Board who, under the segregation of duties, are responsible specifically for risk management and internal audit.